pitfail/pitfail-reports/report3/func_reqs.rst

 9. View League stats, Actor: WebPlayer.
-   Display information regarding the entire league including a listing of all portfolios, graphs of the top portfolios, and the distrobution of stocks held by the top portfolios
+   Display information regarding the entire league including a listing of all portfolios, graphs of the top portfolios, and the distribution of stocks held by the top portfolios

 10. View Portfolio, Actor: WebPlayer.